 Dr. Clifton’s approach to patient care is to treat everyone like a member of her family.
 She listens closely to her patient’s concerns before creating an individualized plan to meet their needs.

 Dr. Missy Clifton is a native Arkansan from Dardanelle.
-She, her husband Jeff, and their 3 children call Bentonville home.
+She and their 3 children call Bentonville home.